edpichler/GenerateHTMLTable/README.md

 #GenerateHTMLTable
-Generate a beautiful HTML table to show your data.
+Generate a beautiful HTML tables to show any data.

 ##How to use
 Create a matrix representing your data.
+This matrix also can have HTML as content.
 Here's an example:

 ```java